The Best Foods to Prevent Clogged Arteries

 13. Turmeric: This common spice has many health benefits, and may protect arteries from fatty buildup according to a research in mice.
 The study suggests that curcumin, the active ingredient in turmeric, may prevent the development of clogged arteries which is a major risk factor for heart attacks and strokes.
 As curcumin is not easily absorbed by the body, you can increase it’s bioavailability with the suggestions in my article on how to optimize turmeric absorption for super boosted benefits.

 You have the power in your hands to choose to eat healthy foods to maintain your body health, especially when it comes to your heart health.
 You can maintain your arteries clean with the above foods that are simple and easy to find.
-To complement the above list, have a look also at my article about the best foods and herbs for healthy heart:
+To complement the above list, have a look also at my related articles: